JazzTap/jazztap.github.io/index.md

       <p><strong>ELO 2020 |</strong> exul mater</p>
     </label>
     <div class="content" markdown="1">
-in which space mages are sad about empire. [a computerized oracle deck](/exul-mater) and companion paper.
+In which space mages are sad about empire.
+[Read more](/exul-mater)?

 * Otto, J. &amp; Forbes, A. G. (2020).
 [Procedural Montage: A Design Trace of Reflection and Refraction.](https://stars.library.ucf.edu/elo2020/asynchronous/proceedingspapers/12/) Proceedings of the Electronic Literature Organization Conference 2020.